Dr-B-Mondal-s-class/compiler-design-laboratory-1-suraj310/Day 3/README.md

 3.3 Lex Program to count no of characters in input stream

-3.4 Lex Program to count no of vowels, consonants, whitespaces and digits in input stream
+3.4 Lex Program to count no of character,  whitespaces and tab in input stream